- Green Building

-In 2012, two large ground-mounted solar electric (photovoltaic) arrays were installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
+In 2012, 2013 and 2014, three large ground-mounted solar electric (photovoltaic) arrays were installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
 OSU was the first to install and have operational solar arrays.
 See the OSU press release.

-The two arrays cover about four acres combined.
+The three arrays cover about five acres combined.
 The Salmon Disease Lab site, with a capacity of 482 kilowatts, is located adjacent to Trysting Tree golf course just east of the Willamette River.
 The 53rd Street site is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds.
-Both sites were developed with the cooperation of the OSU College of Agricultural Sciences, to which the property is assigned.
+The Aurora site is 220 kilowatts and is on the North Willamette Research and Extension Center (NWREC) farm across from Charbonneau and Miley Road.
+All three sites were developed with the cooperation of the OSU College of Agricultural Sciences, to which the property is assigned.

 The 481.95 kilowatt solar array adjacent to the John L. Fryer Salmon Disease Lab is tied to that facility electrically.
 The array produces enough power on an annual basis to supply that facility and several smaller OSU facilities in the area.
 Click the link above for real-time solar production on SolarCity's SolarGuard site.
 Partners for this installation include the Department of Microbiology and Department of Horticulture.